vikash23mar05/vikash23mar05/README.md

 ---

-## 👋 About Me
+## About Me

-Hey, I'm **Vikash** — a Full-Stack Developer who loves building things that are both useful and beautiful.
-I specialise in crafting end-to-end web applications using modern JavaScript technologies, and I'm deeply passionate about integrating AI to make software smarter and more intuitive.
+I'm **Vikash** — a Full-Stack Developer focused on building end-to-end web applications that are both performant and purposeful.
+I work across the stack with **React & Next.js** on the frontend and **Node.js** on the backend, and I'm increasingly focused on integrating AI and language models into practical products.

-I spend my days working across the stack — designing clean UIs with **React & Next.js**, building scalable APIs with **Node.js**, and increasingly exploring how large language models and generative AI can supercharge everyday products.

-When I'm not writing code, I'm either vibe-coding a new idea at midnight or figuring out how to ship that one project that's been living in my Notion for weeks. 👀
+I care about clean architecture, good developer experience, and shipping software that solves real problems.

-- 🔭 Currently working on **Nexel** — an AI-powered learning workspace
+- Currently building **Nexel** — an AI-powered learning workspace
-- 🌱 Exploring **LLM integrations**, **vector search**, and **RAG pipelines**
+- Exploring LLM integrations, vector search, and RAG pipelines
-- 💡 Believer in learning by building
-- 📍 Based in India
+- Based in India

 ---

-## 🧰 My Toolbox

-> Powered by [skill-icons](https://github.com/tandpfun/skill-icons) — add `?theme=dark` for dark mode icons.
+## Technical Skills

 ### Frontend
 [![My Skills](https://skillicons.dev/icons?i=react,nextjs,typescript,javascript,html,css,tailwind&theme=dark)](https://skillicons.dev)